aes89/MERN-client/README.md

 USER BRANCH

-When implementing s3 and Multer for profile image upload, some blockers were incorrect set up of IAM policy, the use of .single with multer (use .any to ensure the image would upload.)
+When implementing s3 and Multer for profile image upload, some blockers were incorrect set up of IAM policy, the use of .single with multer (use .any to ensure the image would upload).

 Shelby also began implementing validation using express-validator starting with validation for the email, password and user information on registering, account settings page and login.